 Associate Professor, Department of Military and Emergency Medicine, Uniformed Services University of the Health Sciences; Vice Chair of Education, Brooke Army Medical Center; Adjunct Associate Professor, University of Texas Health, San Antonio, TX.

-Emergency Medicine, University of North Carolina
+Emergency Medicine Residency, University of North Carolina, Chapel Hill, NC

-Loyola Stritch School of Medicine, Chicago (2004)
+MD, Loyola Stritch School of Medicine, Maywood.
+IL (2004)

 Dr. Schmitz brings many years of clinical experience in urban, suburban, government, academic and free-standing emergency practice settings.
 She has also been involved with emergency medicine research and is a former EMF grant recipient, published author, and reviewer for several medical journals.
-She has served as a national speaker for ACEP, EMRA, CORD and SAEM.
+She has been an advocate for residency training and has served as a speaker at national meetings for ACEP, EMRA, CORD and SAEM.

-Dr. Schmitz has received awards for her leadership roles including the prestigious National Early Career Faculty Award from the Academy for Women in Academic Emergency Medicine (AWAEM), EMRA’s Mentorship Award, the Early Career Achievement Award from the Loyola Stritch School of Medicine, and numerous teaching and mentoring awards from her residents and students.
+Dr. Schmitz has received several awards for her leadership roles including the National Early Career Faculty Award from the Academy for Women in Academic Emergency Medicine (AWAEM), EMRA’s 45 under 45 and Mentorship Award, and ACEP’s National Teaching Faculty award.